harshaadeshmukh/chat-app-2.0/Readme.md

 # ChatApp²⋅⁰

 ## 📌 Overview
-Chat App 2.0 is a real-time messaging application built using **Android Studio** and **Firebase**.
+ChatApp²⋅⁰ is a real-time messaging application built using **Android Studio** and **Firebase**.
 It enables users to send text messages, update profile names, and connect with friends through phone numbers.

 ## 🚀 Features
 - 🔹 **User Authentication** (Login & Sign-up using Firebase Authentication)